jito-labs/jito-python/jito_searcher_client/README.md

 ```

 # Keypair Authentication
-Basic access(5 req/second per IP per region) no longer requires approval.
+Basic access(5 req/second per region) no longer requires approval.
 Please visit our [Discord](https://discord.gg/jito) dev channel, if you have other questions.
 If your application requires higher rate limits, please complete this [form](https://forms.gle/8jZmKX1KZA71jXp38)

 # Examples